omkarfadtare965/CodeChef/README.md

 - MLOps ensures that a model can automatically retrain itself when performance degrades or when new data is available, without requiring manual intervention.
 This allows the model to stay up-to-date and accurate as conditions change, reducing the need for constant human oversight.

 __Degree of MLOps Automation in ML project lifecycle:__
-- __Low degree of MLOps:__ Manual intervention is needed for retraining, monitoring, and deployment.
+- __A) Low degree of MLOps:__ Manual intervention is needed for retraining, monitoring, and deployment.
-- __Medium degree of MLOps:__ Some processes are automated, like monitoring and triggering retraining, but humans still need to make final decisions.
+- __B) Medium degree of MLOps:__ Some processes are automated, like monitoring and triggering retraining, but humans still need to make final decisions.
-- __High degree of MLOps:__ Almost everything is automated, including data collection, model retraining, deployment, and monitoring, with minimal human involvement.
+- __C) High degree of MLOps:__ Almost everything is automated, including data collection, model retraining, deployment, and monitoring, with minimal human involvement.

 ### Machine learning pipeline:
 - An ML (Machine Learning) pipeline is a step-by-step process or a software architecture that automates the flow of data through a machine learning model.
 It typically includes stages such as data collection, data preprocessing, feature engineering, model training, model evaluation, and deployment.
 The pipeline ensures that each step is executed in the correct order and can be reliably repeated, making the entire machine-learning process more efficient and scalable.